 Saskatoon or Serviceberries

 Saskatoon or Serviceberries are a must-have for cold climates.
 I didn’t even know they existed prior to moving to a cold climate.
-I did find that we had to get used to the taste, or maybe it’s just the texture?
+I did find that we had to get used to the texture.
 But these little berries grow on me.
 Very reliable and yummy.
 Plus this plant is very beautiful all throughout the season (see flower picture above).
 And if you are into pie making, saskatoon pie is delicious.

 There are many varieties of Saskatoons to choose from.
 Our bush was already here, so I’m not sure what it is.
 It’s a nice one though.
-Saskatoon you-pick farms are a great place to taste different varieties if you want to choose one specific.
+Saskatoon you-pick farms are a great place to taste different varieties if you want to choose a specific one.

 Raspberries are hands down my favorite berries.
 We grow lots of them and try to have homegrown all winter long for breakfast.